MrIee/poke-tab/README.md

 open the options pane.
 From there let your creativity run wild.

 ## What's next?
-Well currently its only support all the pokemon up to Gen VI, mostly due to my eagerness to start testing the concept.
+Well now that all pokemon up to and including Gen 9 have been added, there are still tons of other features that i'd like to add...

 So next steps would be:
-- Add the rest of the pokemon up to latest generation (Gen IX).
+- Add Shiny Charm (naturally it would increase the odds of a shiny appearing when adding pokemon to the page)
+- Add Pokeballs
 - Add beautiful pixel style backgrounds